Farnborough North End F.C.: Ground

 Initially the club played at Knellwood (also known as the King George V playing fields).
 Whilst members of the Surrey Intermediate League, the club played at Cove Green and then at Queens Road in North Camp (the former home of Farnborough Town) for around 10 years.
 In 1998 they moved to Farnborough Gate on Ringwood Road, before moving to the Cody Sports & Social Club in February 2005.
 Then due to new landlords they moved to nearby Rushmoor Community FC in 2009/10 Season after coming bottom of the Combined Counties.
-Spending two seasons at Rushmoor they then moved to their current home Cove FC.
+Spending two seasons at Rushmoor they then moved to Cove FC.
+Since 2023 Farnborough North End have two teams who play currently in the Guilford & Woking Alliance League.
+The Athletic side play at Blackwater & Hawley Leisure Centre.
+The Development side ground share with Frimley Green FC.